syncfusion-content/ej2-treegrid-docs/ej2-javascript/treegrid/excel-export/exporting-treegrid-in-server.md

 ```

-## CSV export in server side
+## CSV Export in server side

-You can export the Tree Grid to CSV format by using the [`serverCsvExport`](../../api/treegrid/#servercsvexport) method which will pass the Grid properties to server.
+You can export the tree grid to CSV format by using the [`serverCsvExport`](https://ej2.syncfusion.com/documentation/api/treegrid/#servercsvexport) method which will pass the tree grid properties to server.

-In the below demo, we have invoked the above method inside the [`toolbarClick`](../../api/treegrid/#toolbarclick) event.
-In server side, we have deserialized the Tree Grid properties and passed to the `CsvExport` method which will export the properties to CSV format.
+In the below demo, we have invoked the above method inside the [`toolbarClick`](https://ej2.syncfusion.com/documentation/api/treegrid#toolbarclick) event.
+In server side, we have deserialized the tree grid properties and passed to the [`CsvExport`](https://helpej2.syncfusion.com/documentation/api/treegrid/#csvexport) method which will export the properties to CSV format.

 ```ts
 public IActionResult ServerSideExporting()